EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 <details open>
 <summary>📝 <b>Review Notes: Jessie</b> [Sean]</summary>

 > The candidate clearly has a strong TDD background and focus.
-They not only absorb the philosphy, but execute the practice.
+They not only absorb the philosophy, but execute the practice.
 Their work in the interview shows a high quality level that appears to be well supported by this approach.
 >
 > Our current team does not practice TDD.
 The candidate's story about encountering this situation in the past is promising, though.
 Maybe they'll end up converting a few of us, maybe not.
 Regardless, this candidate's code looks strong.
 >
-> {{TODO - show the throughline from job description expectations through review against those expectations}}
+> {{TODO - show the through-line from job description expectations through review against those expectations}}

 </details>